Triennial Conference

 • In Washington, D.C.

-Organized around the themes of geography, translation, circulation and identities, and highlighting research spanning antiquity to the present day, the event will feature a roundtable debating current issues facing the field of global Iberian art (Friday, September 20) and four sessions (Saturday, September 21) with papers presenting new research and exploring future directions in the field.
+Organized around the themes of geography, translation, circulation and identities, and highlighting research spanning antiquity to the present day, the event features a roundtable debating current issues facing the field of global Iberian art (Friday, September 20) and four sessions (Saturday, September 21) with papers presenting new research and exploring future directions in the field.

 Co-organizers